sc-ventures/cloudbreak-documentation/docs/aws-launch.md

     <pre>cbd start</pre>

     This will start the Docker containers and initialize the application.
-The first time you start the Coudbreak app, this also downloads of all the necessary docker images.
+The first time you start the Cloudbreak app, this also downloads of all the necessary docker images.

 [Comment]: <> (Extra info which may not be needed here: The `cbd start` command includes the `cbd generate` command which applies the following steps: Creates the `docker-compose.yml` file, which describes the configuration of all the Docker containers needed for the Cloudbreak deployment.
 Creates the `uaa.yml` file, which holds the configuration of the identity server used to authenticate users with Cloudbreak.)